tomwhite007/angular2cli1/README.md

 The final code is in the "app" folder.

-I hope by sharing it, others apart from my [meetup group](https://www.meetup.com/Brighton-Worthing-Angular2-Meetup/) can benifit.
+I hope by sharing it, others apart from my [meetup group](https://www.meetup.com/Brighton-Worthing-Angular2-Meetup/) can benefit.

 ## Prerequisites